 As schools, and all but essential business are shutting down around us and the world adopts “social distancing” in response to the coronavirus, we are all presented with a challenge: How do we respond?

 The book of Esther is one of those gems of the Old Testament.
-The phrase, “… for such a time as this” is a short excerpt from Esther (chapter 4) and shows the importance of courage in the midst of adversity.
+The phrase, “… for such a time as this” is a short excerpt from Esther (chapter 4) that demonstrates the importance of courage in the midst of adversity.

 Esther was a beautiful Jewish orphan living secretly in the Persian Empire during a time of Jewish oppression.
 When the king, Ahasuerus, turned against his wife for disobeying him, he sought to replace her, and he set his eyes upon Esther and, not knowing she was Jewish, wanted to make her his queen.
 When Mordecai, a close relative of Esther, refused to bow down to the king’s viceroy, Haman, Haman launched a plot to have him killed along with Esther and all the Jewish people.
 Mordecai challenged Esther to use her position to intervene on her people’s behalf and scolded her for being self-indulgent and self-preserving in her position of safety in the palace.
 He said to her: